 Manual scheduling makes measurement and goal alignment very difficult.
 If schedules are in spreadsheets or hand-written papers, and punch data is contained in time clocks, it’s difficult—if not impossible—for a community to be able to predict or manage overtime proactively.
 Integrating schedule data with time clock and census data will give you the information required to stay on top of staffing issues, meet regulatory standards and control costs.

 Give your schedulers the appropriate tools and systems to help make them successful.
 Consider an automated approach to scheduling to drive efficiencies, and free up your employees so they have more time to do what they do best – provide quality care and service.
-Leveraging technology allows providers to eliminate inherent scheduling complexities and reduce time spent on scheduling from days and hours to just minutes.
+Leveraging workforce management software built for senior care allows providers to eliminate inherent scheduling complexities and reduce time spent on scheduling from days and hours to just minutes.